-GAs and SLGAs who resign will have their tuition waiver prorated based on the number of hours actually worked.
-For example, if a graduate assistant works 50 hours and then resigns, only 20% (50/250) of the tuition will be waived.
+A student who resigns will have tuition waiver prorated based on the number of hours actually worked.
+For example, if a graduate assistant works 50 hours and then resigns, only 20 percent (50/250) of the tuition will be waived.
 The student will then be billed for the remaining 80 percent.

-At the discretion of the GA supervisor, a GA or SLGA may be dismissed from a position.
-The GA supervisor must notify his/her Supervisor and the Dean of Graduate Studies in writing of the decision and the reasons for the dismissal.
+A Graduate Assistant may be dismissed from a position due to poor work performance or an inability to discharge the duties of the assignments.
+The supervisor must notify their supervisor and the Director of The Graduate School in writing of the decision and justification.
 Compensation and tuition waiver policies are the same as those for a resignation.

 It is not possible for a student to continue in a Graduate Assistant position while on academic probation.